 According to the Clery Center:

 “The Clery Act requires colleges and universities that receive federal funding to disseminate a public annual security report (ASR) to employees and students every October 1st.
 This ASR must include statistics of campus crime for the preceding 3 calendar years, plus details about efforts taken to improve campus safety.

 ASRs must also include policy statements regarding (but not limited to) crime reporting, campus facility security and access, law enforcement authority, incidence of alcohol and drug use, and the prevention of/response to sexual assault, domestic or dating violence, and stalking.”

 Crime data at UW-Madison is retained in the form of a crime log and contains the nature, date, time, and location of each crime.
 The UW-Madison Police Department shares their daily crime log online (which contains the past 60 days of data) and publishes their annual security report each October, in accordance with the law.
 The most recent report, the 2017 Annual Security Report & Annual Fire Safety Report, is available here.
 Thus far, Jane has requested two years worth of crime log data (Sep 1, 2015 – Aug 31, 2017) from UWPD; they have provided the requested crime logs, in the form of PDFs, without delay.

 Our next step is to review this data and explore different ways of visually displaying the data points.
-While we know that sexual assault is notoriously underreported, it is Jane’s hope that by providing access to data-driven informational resources, such as infographics, we might encourage and support campus efforts to initiate discussion and reduce stigma around sexual assault on college campuses.
+While we know that sexual assault is notoriously underreported, it is Jane’s hope that by providing access to data-driven informational resources, such as infographics, we might encourage and support campus efforts to further discussion around sexual assault on college campuses.

 Stay tuned for more on our data visualizations.